 - I was focused on the internal taunting of fear (you’re going to miss something, you can’t do this, etc.) as opposed to the communication itself.

 The key factor in all of this was the shift in focus.
 When my attention shifted from my internal small-talk to the external commitment of training and getting the message out – my fear had to take a back seat, and therefore no longer had influence over me.

 Transformation of Fear

-I watched a wonderfully transformative interview from 2016 with Werner Erhard–founder of Erhard Seminars Training (est)–and Penn professor Jonathan Moreno.
-They discussed a great many things, a few of which stood out enough for me to want to share about in a post.
+I watched a wonderfully transformative interview from 2016 with Werner Erhard–founder of Erhard Seminars Training (est)–and Penn State professor Jonathan Moreno.
+They discussed a great many things, a few of which stood out enough for me to want to share about in this chapter.

 Fear was one of the topics.
 Here’s what Werner said about fear:

 Fear is pretty close to universal.
 You can’t get more basic when you’re talking about survival than fear.
 It’s what is required in a “tooth and claw” environment to be able to function.
 Walk down a street in the wrong neighborhood and you might feel some fear.